dev4py/pymsdl_template/README.md

 > **Note:** in this case you will also avoid the `pip install -e .` limitation explained before
 > (see [Sources & Resources directories configuration](#sources--resources-directories-configuration) part)
+>
+> However, if you do that, your tests will be included during your project/package installation (not only in the source
+> distribution as it is suggested in the best practices)

 ## Project commands